Adiabatic Quantum Computing: Circumventing slowdown mechanisms for AQC

 \subsection{Evolving non-adiabatically}

 Our discussion so far has been restricted to adiabatic evolutions, where the minimum gap controls the efficiency of the quantum algorithm.
 However, as we have seen with the glued-trees problem in Sec.~\ref{sec:gluedtrees}, the quantum evolution can take advantage of the presence of two avoided-level crossings (and their associated exponentially small gaps) to leave and return to the ground state with high probability in polynomial time, whereas an adiabatic evolution would have required exponential time.
-This is one among several cases where non-adiabatic (i.e., diabatic) evolution enhances the performance of a quantum algorithm based on Hamiltonian computation.
+Setting aside the fascinating and intricate field of open-system AQC where relaxation can play a beneficial role in returning the computation to the ground state [the subject of a separate review \cite{Albash-Lidar:RMP-colloq}], this is one among several cases where non-adiabatic, i.e., diabatic evolution enhances the performance of a quantum algorithm based on Hamiltonian computation.
 Another example is~\cite{crosson2014different} [see also \cite{Hormozi:2016}] where it was observed that evolving rapidly (as well as starting from excited states) increased the success probability on the hardest instances of randomly generated $n=20$ MAX-2-SAT instances with a unique ground state.
 When evolving rapidly, population leaks into the first excited state before the avoided-level crossing and then returns to the ground state after the avoided-level crossing.
 An instance of this behavior is shown in Fig.~\ref{fig:Crosson2014Fig}.

 A similar result was observed in~\cite{Muthukrishnan:2015ff} for a large class of Perturbed Hamming Weight problems (recall Sec.~\ref{sec:spike}), but with the difference that the rapid evolution diabatically pushes population to higher excited states and then returns to the ground state through a series of avoided-level crossings, a phenomenon called ``diabatic cascade".